Sriharan-S/fitgirl-ff-downloader/README.md

 ### Windows Security Warning
 When running the executable on Windows, you might see a "Windows protected your PC" warning.
 This is normal for unsigned executables.
 Click "More info" and then "Run anyway".

-### macOS Security Warning
-On macOS, you might need to allow the app in System Preferences > Security & Privacy after the first run attempt.

 ### Python Module Not Found
 If you get a "Module not found" error when running from source: